MURKY BODIES

 It has come to this...
 Climate Change.
 Climate Crisis.
 Climate Emergency.

-In September 2019 the Category 5 Hurricane Dorian churned over the northern islands of the Bahamas.
-After devastating Abaco, its furious trajectory propelled it to Grand Bahama Island (where I spent my teenage years).
-For over twenty-four relentless hours, the island was deluged by winds of 295 km/hr, water surges and catastrophic flooding.
+In September 2019 Hurricane Dorian churned over the northern islands of the Bahamas.
+It had reached category 5 on the Saffir-Simpson Scale, the highest measure of intensity for hurricanes.
+After devastating the island of Abaco, it set off on a furious trajectory to Grand Bahama Island (where I lived with my family in the 1970s).
+For twenty-four relentless hours, Grand Bahama was deluged by winds of 295 km/hr, massive water surges and catastrophic flooding.
+Much of the island was ravaged.

-Blurring the boundaries between human and non-human ecologies, Murky Bodies conveys the way that human intervention and natural transformation generate new landscapes and new forms of hybrid life.
-Can we dare to move beyond an apocalyptic endpoint and envision a hopeful future?
+The artworks draw attention to our permeable bodies, now destabilized and infected.
+Climate Change is a point of disruptive convergence, where thresholds between interior and exterior bodies are continuously breached in a constant exchange with a shifting and uncertain environment.
+Blurring the boundaries between human and non-human ecologies, Murky Bodies conveys the ways that human intervention and natural transformation generate new landscapes and forms of hybrid life.
+Consider the question — can we dare move beyond an apocalyptic endpoint and envision a hopeful future?

 Interview by Winging It Productions (Charles Hackbarth & Marc Cohen) February 2020 - link here